Semi-independent Japan Tour (12 days)

 • Hotel accommodations.

-• Ground transportation by private vehicle.
+• Ground transportation by public transit.

 • Ordinary Class seat on high-speed train where applicable.

-• Daily meals as specified.
+• Daily breakfast.

 • Guided sightseeing and entrance fees per itinerary.